 Hands-on instructions in the operation of a microcomputer and the uses of word processors, spreadsheets, presentation software, and the Internet.
-Discussion of what computers are, how they work, how they can be used and how they affect society.
+Discussion of what computers are, how they work, how they can be used and how they affect society, including technology topics such as artificial intelligence and cyber security.
 Offered every semester.
-Does not count towards any of the Computer Studies minors in the discipline.
+Does not count towards any of the Computer Science minors in the discipline.

-CS 110 Introduction to Video Games (3)
+CS 110 Introduction to Video Games

 This course provides a general overview of the video game industry and its culture.
 Students will discuss and critically analyze the role video games play in society and develop media literacy skills as pertains to the concepts and issues that underlie video games.
+Offered every semester.
+Does not count towards any of the Computer Science minors in the discipline.

 CS 120.
-Creating Web Sites
+Creating Web Sites (3) Prerequisite: None

 Introduction to the creation and design of web pages and web sites, including writing HTML, using software suites to write web pages, and the ethical and legal issues involved in designing, writing, and running a web site.
 Offered on demand.
-Does not count towards any of the Computer Studies minors in the discipline.
+Does not count towards any of the Computer Science minors in the discipline.

 CS 201.
-Introduction to Programming
+Introduction to Programming (3)